 Living abroad always involves some kind of culture shock.
-No matter if you are moving to a country with the same language or you have moved for the 5th time: moving always involves giving up our well-known safe space and start the wonderful journey to something unknown.
+No matter if you are moving to a country with the same language or you have moved for the 5th time: moving always involves giving up our well-known safe space and starting the wonderful journey to something unknown.
 Find all the blog posts I have written on the topic of moving and living abroad connected to other cultures and lifestyles.
-If you are living abroad and want to share your life with us please feel free to send me an email to email@example.com to be featured.

 One year ago, I interviewed families who were going through their very first weeks of the global pandemic.
 How are they doing 1 year later?
 Are they finally reunited?
 Have they returned home early?
 Also lots of additional resources for support in this new blog post.